CHTC/chtc-website-source/file-avail-s3.md

 Data in CHTC S3 buckets are owned by the user (or a set of users), and only the user's (or users') own jobs can access these files.

-# 2. Staging Large Data
+# 2. Staging Large Data in S3 Buckets

 In order to stage data in an S3 bucket for use on CHTC's HTC system: